 Is Rapid Finance Legitimate?

 Yes, Rapid Finance is a legitimate business lender.
-It’s been in business for nearly 20 years and is accredited by the Better Business Bureau.
+Rapid Finance was founded in 2005 and has been accredited by the Better Business Bureau (BBB) since 2010.

 Though Rapid Finance is a real company, you may still run into issues working with them.
 Merchant cash advances are one type of complex business funding that isn’t regulated the same as other business loan products.
 For that reason, it’s important to do your research before working with any business lender, even a legitimate one like Rapid Finance.